FreeBird27798/MobileShop/README.md

-# connect_store
+# mobile_shop

-A new Flutter project.
+A new Mobile Shop Flutter project.

 ## Getting Started